Introduction

 Inference: Gains came from cache-aware two-step editing, stable backend selection, and eliminating unnecessary work.
 The best measured runtime reached 53.55 ms (18.67 FPS) on a single H100.

-Integration: The systems and training work were different paths toward the same constraint—making realtime interaction the primary design target from day one.
+Integration: The systems and training work were different paths toward the same constraint—making real-time interaction the primary design target from day one.

-Realtime editing did not emerge from a single breakthrough.
+Real-time editing did not emerge from a single breakthrough.
 It emerged from making the whole stack obey the same constraint.

 Note: Speed numbers reflect the current inference stack only; final integrated performance with causal attention distillation is still in progress.